wavesplatform/docs.wavesplatform/docs/en/ride/advanced/continuation.md

 Where:

    `E` is the **e**xtra fee specified in the `extraFeePerStep` field. `extraFeePerStep` can be 0.
-The transaction sender can specify `extraFeePerStep` > 0 in order to raise the processing priority of transactions of the calculation sequence.
+The transaction sender can specify `extraFeePerStep` > 0 in order to raise the processing priority of transactions of the computation sequence.

-   `С` is the **c**omplexity of the callable function. `С`/4000 rounded up to the nearest integer is the number of stages in the calculation sequence.
+   `С` is the **c**omplexity of the callable function. `С`/4000 rounded up to the nearest integer is the number of stages in the computation sequence.

    `S` = 0.004 if the transaction **s**ender is a [dApp or smart account](/en/blockchain/account/dapp), otherwise 0.